-Google has moved the release of Gemini 3.5 Pro to July 2026.
-The model was expected in June, and it now will not arrive until next month at the earliest.
-For most marketers that sounds like a developer story, something to file away and ignore.
+For most marketers that sounds like a developer story.
 It isn’t.
 The Gemini family already decides how millions of people see brands in Google’s AI answers, so the timing of its most capable model is worth understanding, even if you never open a developer console.

 When Is Gemini 3.5 Pro Coming Out?

-July 2026.
-The date comes from a Business Insider report citing a person familiar with Google’s plans, after the company had originally pointed to June.
+The backstory explains the scepticism.
 Google announced Gemini 3.5 at its I/O conference on 19 May 2026 and shipped the lighter Flash model the same day, while keeping Pro in a limited preview.
 From the stage, Sundar Pichai asked developers to “give us until next month to get it to you.”
 Next month meant June.
-June is almost over, and when asked about the new timing, Google declined to comment.
+June came and went without a release, and the target moved to July.

 Why Did Google Delay Gemini 3.5 Pro?